resole79/turtle_race/readme.md

 ## Turtle Race

-A randomly simulated turtle race.
+Randomly simulated turtle race.

-The turtles race across the screen, with the first one to reach the top being declared the winner.
+The turtles race across the screen, with the first one to reach the right side being declared the winner.

 ###### It's a part of the **#100DaysOfCode** challenge by *Angela Yu*. ######